 Whenever you are networking--no matter what job you have--never forget that everyone in DC seems to know everyone.
 No matter how important you think you are, be nice to everyone and especially be nice to the interns; you never know who will end up where and in what job.

 There's a former chief of staff on K Street whose old intern is now a Member of Congress... people in DC remember, and they talk.

 Use DC’s small-town feel to your advantage by being professional, polite, and helpful.
 It will pay off as you see your network grow, and your job opportunities increase.

 Always PAY IT FORWARD by taking informational coffees with job seekers and offering to help others because karma can go a long way in this town.

-Tom Manatos is the Founder of TomManatosJobs.com and Vice President of Government Relations for Spotify.
+Tom Manatos is the Founder of TomManatosJobs.com and the Head of Federal Affairs at Block (formerly known as Square).
 Tom has over a decade of experience as a senior staffer to prominent lawmakers on Capitol Hill, including the Speaker of the House.
 Working in a number of high-level positions throughout his career, Manatos has developed an extensive network in DC as well as impressive policy and procedural knowledge.
-He is now able to put that to use for his advocacy and strategy work on behalf of the leading music streaming company in the world.
+He is now able to put that to use for his advocacy and strategy work on behalf of one of the leading fintech companies in the world.

 Washington, DC 20005